 |

-This Easy Chicken Biryani is a comforting Durban-style dish inspired by South African Indian home cooking.
-Made with basmati rice, tender spiced chicken, and soft potatoes, it’s cooked using a simple stir-in method and gently steamed for deep, satisfying flavour without complicated layering or techniques.
+This Durban-style chicken biryani is a comforting stovetop dish made without an oven.
+Made with fragrant basmati rice, tender spiced chicken, and soft potatoes, this home-style biryani uses a simple stir-in method and gentle steaming to develop deep flavour without complicated layering.

 Why You’ll Love This Recipe

-Great for family meals and gatherings: This recipe makes a generous pot of biryani that’s perfect for weekends, special occasions, or feeding a crowd.
+Perfect for family meals: This recipe makes a generous pot of biryani that’s ideal for weekend dinners, gatherings, or feeding a hungry family.

-Even better the next day: Like most biryanis, the flavours deepen overnight, making leftovers especially delicious.
+Even better the next day: Like many biryanis, the flavours deepen overnight, making leftovers especially delicious.

 For the rice: